 As the COVID-19 situation continues to evolve, House Call Pet Service with Dr. Jennifer Barrington is committed to providing safe service for you and your pet.
-As part of the changes I’m making, I’m introducing online video appointments (Telemedicine) and encouraging pet owners to opt for such appointments when possible.
+As part of the changes I’m making, I’m introducing online video appointments (Telemedicine) and encouraging pet owners to opt for

 When to Use Video Appointment